Get started with InfluxDB Cloud 2.0

 - Integrated visualization and dashboards: Based on the pioneering Chronograf project, the new user interface (InfluxDB UI) offers quick and effortless onboarding, richer user experiences, and significantly quicker results.

-- Usage-based pricing: The The Pay As You Go Plan offers more flexibility and ensures that you only pay for what you use.
-To estimate your projected usage costs, use the InfluxDB Cloud 2.0 pricing calculator.
+- Usage-based pricing: The The Usage-based Plan offers more flexibility and ensures that you only pay for what you use.